Echinacea purpurea 'Ruby Star'

 Echinacea purpurea has drooping, purplish mauve petals surrounding an orange-bronze central cone.
 It blooms for a long time in midsummer.
 Echinacea pupurea attracts butterflies and beneficial insects.
 The plants provide food for the larvae of the Silvery Checkerspot butterfly.
 The roots are used in herbal medicine to stimulate the immune system.
 Hardy in zones 3-9.

 50 seeds $2.25

 Echinacea pallida has narrow, drooping petals surrounding a raised central cone.
 This tall, graceful perennial looks terrific in the wildflower garden or the middle of the border.
 The pale mauve flowers combine well with other colors.
-Echinacea pallida is great for attracting wildlife.
-Birds enjoy eating the seeds, and the flowers attract butterflies and many different beneficial insects.
+Echinacea pallida attracts butterflies and many different beneficial insects.
+Birds enjoy eating the seeds Deer resistant.
+Hardy in zones 3-9.

-Echinacea is a hardy perennial with flowers that bloom in midsummer.
+Echinacea (Purple Coneflower) is a hardy perennial with flowers that bloom in midsummer.
 The flowers have drooping petals surrounding a central cone.

 Sowing Echinacea Seeds

 Soak echinacea seeds overnight.
 Start indoors 8 weeks before the last frost date.
 Sow 1/8" deep.
 Full sun to part shade.
 Spacing 18".